APRA AMCOS is a member organisation that represents composers, songwriters and music publishers from New Zealand, Australia and the Pacific Islands.

 New Music Project

-New Music Project funding is for artists who have the backing of a professional music company which is prepared to co-invest a minimum of 40% of eligible costs of a multi-song project.
+Funding for artists who have the full support of a NZ-based experienced music company and a co-investment of at least 20% of eligible costs of the multi-song project, up to $40,000.

 Project applications must be submitted here.